 Adobe Premiere Pro is a professional video editing product from Adobe, the market leader in creative design software.

-Premiere has all the effects, color tools, collaboration, and output choices that any professional could want.
-It operates on macOS and Windows, so unlike other tools, you are not limited to one desktop platform.
+Premiere has all the effects, color tools, collaboration, and output choices any professional could want.
+Unlike other tools, it operates on macOS and Windows, so you are not limited to one desktop platform.

-Premiere Pro is only accessible by subscription, so the initial cost is minimal, but it builds up over time.
+Premiere Pro is only accessible by subscription, so the initial cost is minimal but builds up over time.